Flavorful strawberry basil filling for macarons made with real strawberries and herbs! Free strawberry shaped macaron template provided.

 Another challenge was the addition of the basil.
 Which way would be best?
 I tried mincing basil leaves and beating it into the buttercream at the end but then little chunks of it would make its presence felt after a few bites.
 I didn't like that.
 To counter this, I decided to cook the basil with the strawberry compote from the beginning as suggested by Preservatory author, Lee Murphy, whom I had the pleasure of meeting and cooking with at her charming farm, Vista D'oro.
 If anyone knows about making jams or compotes, it's definitely Ms. Murphy.
 Read about what we cooked here.
 And for those who don't like basil, you can definitely leave it out of this recipe.

 You'll notice also that the addition of a strawberry extract is optional.
 You might wonder why we're using it after we took so much time to create a nice real strawberry puree for the flavouring.
 The extract's role is to help lend emphasis to the strawberry flavour in the top notes while the real strawberry puree provides that lingering full bodied strawberry flavour.
 I used the Strawberry flavour from L'orann Oils from their Naturals collection which means that the flavours are derived naturally from the fruit, it is not an artificial flavouring.
 It actually taste almost identical to the compote so it's a great way to add more flavour without having to add more strawberry puree into the buttercream, lowering the chances of it becoming unstable and/or too soft to use as a macaron filling.
 Of course, for those who don't want to add more flavour, you can definitely leave it out.
 It's just something that adds a little more oomph to the taste since some audiences may be more akin to and prefer macarons that have a more potent flavour, think kids and people who prefer eating intensely flavoured foods.

-Strawberry Basil Macaron Filling
+Free Strawberry Macaron Templates